remorses/unframer/README.md

 ## Custom breakpoints for responsive variants

-You can change the breakpoints by passing a breakpoints in your `unframer.json` config
+You can change the breakpoints by passing an object in your `unframer.json` config

 ```json
 {